sllvn/deglassified/README.md

 `GET /api/businesses?lat={latitude}&lng={longitude}&radius={radius_in_meters}`

 Return all businesses within a search radius.
 Lat and lng are required, radius defaults to 1000 meters if omitted.
+Results are sorted by distance from specified lat/lng.

 #### Create a business